Communication

 Internship programs are offered to help you gain real-world experience in a variety of communication fields, making you more prepared for your future careers.
 You will also be encouraged to develop a global awareness of the importance of communication in different cultures that could possibly culminate in a study abroad experience.

-The Department of Communication offers two majors and minors: Communication and Public Relations.
+The Department of Communication offers three majors and minors: Communication and Public Relations.

 Double Major and Minor Configurations